2024 American League Division Series: New York vs. Kansas City

 This was the fifth postseason meeting between the New York Yankees and the Kansas City Royals.
-Their previous postseason meetings between the former rivals took place in 1976, 1977, 1978, and 1980, all in the ALCS, with the Yankees winning the first three match-ups (winning in 1976 and 1977 on their last at bat) and the Royals winning in 1980.
+Their previous postseason meetings between the former rivals took place in 1976, 1977, 1978, and 1980, all in the ALCS, with the Yankees winning the first three matchups (winning in 1976 and 1977 on their last at bat) and the Royals winning in 1980.
 After 1980, the rivalry continued in 1983 with the Pine Tar Game, which was one of the most controversial incidents in MLB history.

 Game 1

 Alex Verdugo, pictured here with the Los Angeles Dodgers, drove in the game-winning run in Game 1, which was the fifth lead change of the game.

 In the first postseason meeting between the two teams since the 1980 ALCS, the lead changed five times throughout the game, the most ever in MLB postseason history.
 Gerrit Cole started for the Yankees against Michael Wacha for the Royals.
 Tommy Pham got the scoring started in the second inning with a sacrifice fly that scored Yuli Gurriel and made it 1-0 Royals.
 In the bottom of the third, Gleyber Torres hit a go-ahead two-run home run off Michael Wacha to give the Yankees their first lead at 2–1, scoring Alex Verdugo.
 In the top of the fourth, MJ Melendez hits a go-ahead two-run home run to give the Royals the lead back at 3–2, scoring Gurriel again.
 In the bottom of the fifth, bases-loaded walks by Austin Wells and Anthony Volpe put the Yankees back in front, 4–3.
 In the top of the sixth, after a crucial error by Volpe that moved Gurriel and Pham into scoring position, Garrett Hampson hit a two-run RBI single to score both runners and the Royals retook the lead again, 5–4.
 In the bottom of the sixth, Wells' RBI single scored Verdugo, tying the game at five.
 In the bottom of the seventh, Verdugo hit an RBI single to score Jazz Chisholm Jr. and the Yankees retook the lead again 6–5, the fifth lead change of the game.
 Luke Weaver, in his first career postseason appearance, preserved the one-run lead for the Yankees to take a thrilling Game 1.